Equivariant group presentations and the second homology group of the Torelli group: Introduction

 \p{Back to Torelli} The group $\Mod_g^b$ acts on $\Torelli_g^b$ by conjugation, and we prove the following.

 \begin{maintheorem} $\Torelli_g^b$ has a finite $\Mod_g^b$-equivariant presentation for $g \geq 3$ and $b \in \{0,1\}$. \end{maintheorem}

 Given this, we can apply Theorem \ref{theorem:mainabstract} to deduce Theorem \ref{theorem:mainfg}.
 Indeed, the other conditions of Theorem \ref{theorem:mainabstract} are satisfied: \begin{compactitem} \item Johnson \cite{JohnsonFinite} proved that $\Torelli_g^b$ is finitely generated, so $\HH_1(\Torelli_g^b)$ is a finitely generated abelian group.
 Johnson later calculated $\HH_1(\Torelli_g^b)$ in \cite{JohnsonAbel}. \item Harer \cite{HarerFinite} proved that $\Mod_g^b$ is of type $\FP_{\infty}$, so it certainly is of type $\FP_2$. \item Let $(S_0,R_0)$ be the finite $\Mod_g^b$-equivariant presentation for $\Torelli_g^b$ given by Theorem \ref{theorem:torellipres}.
 The $\Mod_g^b$-stabilizers of elements of $S_0$ are same as the $\Mod_g^b$-centralizers of these elements, and Rafi--Selinger--Yampolsky \cite{Rafi} proved that the $\Mod_g^b$-centralizers of all elements of $\Mod_g^b$ are finitely generated.
 We remark that since elements of $\Torelli_g^b$ are ``pure'', this could be deduced for elements of $S_0$ using much earlier results of Ivanov--McCarthy \cite{IvanovMcCarthy}.\footnote{Indeed, it is not hard to work these centralizers out explicitly and verify directly that they are finitely generated.
-The only moderately difficult case is that of simply intersecting pair maps.} \end{compactitem}
+The only moderately difficult case is that of simply intersecting pair maps.} \end{compactitem} Theorem \ref{theorem:mainabstract} then implies that $\HH_2(\Torelli_g^b)$ is a finitely generated $\Z[\Mod_g^b]$-module.
+Since the action of $\Mod_g^b$ on $\HH_2(\Torelli_g^b)$ factors through $\Sp_{2g}(\Z)$, this implies that $\HH_2(\Torelli_g^b)$ is a finitely generated $\Z[\Sp_{2g}(\Z)]$-module, as desired.

 \p{Generators} A presentation for $\Torelli_g^b$ close to the one claimed by Theorem \ref{theorem:torellipres} was constructed by Putman \cite{PutmanInfinite}.
 To explain what remains to be done, we discuss Putman's presentation.
 We begin with the following (see Figure \ref{figure:generators}): \begin{compactitem} \item A {\em separating twist} is a Dehn twist $T_x$ with $x$ a separating simple closed curve. \item A {\em bounding pair map} is a product $T_y T_z^{-1}$, with $y$ and $z$ disjoint simple closed curves whose union separates $\Sigma_g^b$ (note that we do not require that $y$ and $z$ be nonseparating). \item A {\em simply intersecting pair map} is a commutator $[T_a,T_b]$, where $a$ and $b$ are simple closed curves that intersect twice with opposite signs (again, note that we do not require that $a$ or $b$ be nonseparating). \end{compactitem} These all lie in $\Torelli_g^b$.
 Building on work of Birman \cite{BirmanSiegel}, Powell \cite{Powell} proved that $\Torelli_g^b$ is generated by separating twists and bounding pair maps.
 See \cite{PutmanCutPaste, HatcherMargalit} for modern proofs.